Welcome to Normanby Methodist church.

 Introit STF 20 - Be still for the presence of the Lord.

-Prayers – Please pray for those we know who are ill, in hospital, housebound, in care homes, all who mourn & all those fleeing violence of any kind.
-For Keith J, Audrey H, Cynthia W, Harry W, Sheila M, Maureen B.
+Prayers– Please pray for those we know who are ill, in hospital, housebound, in care homes, all who mourn & all those fleeing violence of any kind.
+For Keith J, Audrey H, Cynthia W, Harry W, Sheila M, Molly C.

-Thank you – The W&M committee would like to thank everyone who helped, supported & enjoyed the social night on Friday 24th January, you raised £228.50 for church funds.
-The monthly social night success wouldn’t be possible without your continuing support, which is much appreciated.
+Thank you – The W&M committee would like to thank everyone for their donations, support & help at the Saturday 1stMarch coffee morning, it raised £558.52 for church funds.
+Its success wouldn’t be possible without you, you helped to make this happen.

 Offering: Don't ask”' what do I need to give? ” But “how do I give reflecting God’s love for me?”

-Any items to be included on the notice sheet need to be submitted by 6pm Thursday to Nigel Marsh.
+Next notice sheet will be Sunday 23rd March, any items to be included on the notice sheet need to be submitted by 6pm Thursday 20th March to Nigel Marsh.

 10.30am Sunday Morning Service (Communion Service once a month, check preaching plan)